 |St Louis College of Health Careers||314-652-0300||Health|

 |St Louis College of Pharmacy||314-367-8700||Pharmacy|

 Increase Employment Via St Louis Trade Schools: Most St Louis career or trade schools offer diplomas, certificates, or associates degrees geared specifically to providing the skills needed in a specific career path.
 The programs in these vocational schools range from healthcare careers, such as nursing assistants and health information technology to automotive technicians and electricians to computer programming.
+Many even offer business training and skills for running your own firm such as a St. Louis pressure washing or even a local funeral home.
 The training offered in these programs are for jobs that are not easily outsourced, such as electricians and nursing assistants, so there is not only positions available currently but also job security that is waning in many “knowledge-based” professions, such as accounting and law.